 My son went through terrible sleeping stage recently.
 He’s never been a good sleeper, but it at least felt like we were making progress for a while.
 Then, at 8.5 months, WHAM!
 We were back to 4+ night wakings, fighting bedtime, erratic naps, the whole deal.
 I know sleep regressions happen, but this one was a doozy.
 I felt like I was loosing my marbles.
 I dreaded dinnertime because it meant we were that much closer to bed.
 I had trouble sleeping even when he wasn’t awake, anticipating that he’d be up again at any moment.
-One night, while I was rocking and nursing him to sleep for what felt like the hundredth time, I looked down at his sweet face and thought, This little one is my greatest blessing.
+One night, while I was rocking him to sleep for what felt like the hundredth time, I looked down at his sweet face and thought, This little one is my greatest blessing.
 There are literally millions of people who would do anything to be in my position right now, sleep deprivation and all.
 Why on earth am I focusing on the burdensome part of raising him and not the blessing?

 Treating our blessings like burdens.
 This happens to many of us, unintentionally and even subconsciously.
 When I think back to my dance education I realize I had this mindset more often than I care to admit.
 Professional dance training is a huge blessing.
 It is expensive, time consuming, and requires a huge family commitment.
-I am so grateful that my parents afforded me the opportunity, but I know at the time I sometimes took if for granted.
+I am so grateful that my parents afforded me the opportunity, but I know at the time I sometimes took it for granted.

 In the middle of a long rehearsal when I just couldn’t seem to get it right.